 You have to build your own store and let designers do the shirts if you are not that confident in your artistic skills.

-Once finished, you promote your merch with a discount code to your audience and BOOM, you will have some guaranteed sales.
-You can push the sales volume by saying something like ‘I will post pictures of you guys wearing the merch on my Instagram’ or ‘It’s only available for 15 day, hurry up’.
+Once finished, you promote your merch with a discount code to your audience, and BOOM, you will have some guaranteed sales.
+You can push the sales volume by saying something like ‘I will post pictures of you guys wearing the merch on my Instagram’ or ‘It’s only available for 15 days, hurry up’.
 Just get creative and make it your own!